mavenecommerce/mbootstrap/README.md

 ├── Makefile              -- Script file with *compile* less to css and *watch* file system changes commands.
 Open it and read *How to use*
-├── bootstrap             -- Bootstrap framework source files ├── css                   -- Theme css files compile there ├── fonts
+├── bootstrap             -- Bootstrap framework source files ├── css                   -- Theme css files compile there ├── images
-│   └── Font-Awesome      -- The iconic font designed for use with Twitter Bootstrap ├── images
 ├── js
 ├── less                  -- Theme less files